incepter/react-async-states/README.md

 Don't worry, we'll get back to all of these modes in a while, because you should know when each one is picked.

 ### Sharing and forking
-You can subscribe to each async states and get notified when the state updates.
+You can subscribe to each async states and get notified when the state updates, while configuring what status triggers a re-render.

-Sometimes, you need the same promise declared in an async state, but without changing the its state; this is supported via fork where you take the same promise from the async state you are subscribed to, but without impacting state and subscribers.
+Sometimes, you need the same promise declared in an async state, but without changing the its state; this is supported via fork where you take the same promise from the async state you are subscribed to, but without impacting its state and subscribers.

 ### Hoisting
 Sometimes, you need to use an async state on-demand and share it in your whole application (aka inject?), this is possible